dwspublic/Indigo-ratgdo/README.md

 # Indigo-ratgdo
 Plugin for the Indigo Home Automation system to communicate with the ratgdo controller via MQTT

+If you didn't know, [b]ratgdo[/b] is an acronym for Rage Against The Garage Door Opener.
+With a ratgdo device, you can regain control of your MyQ GDO.
+Or any GDO using dry contact relays.
+It uses MQTT to send status updates and receive commands.

+The plugin requires the MQTT Connector plugin (https://www.indigodomo.com/pluginstore/211/) and an MQTT Broker (such as https://www.indigodomo.com/pluginstore/260/).

 ## Installation

+Install and configure your MQTT Broker.

+Install the MQTT Connector plugin and configure it to connect to your MQTT Broker.

 Install ratgdo controller per the instructions at https://paulwieland.github.io/ratgdo/.
 Install the default firmware for MQTT support.
 Configure the controller to connect to your MQTT broker.
 Set the